-- All foundation courses should be completed in the bachelor's degree program. - The GMAT must be taken before the completion of the bachelor's degree. - Two graduate courses can be taken to complete the bachelor's degree and be counted toward the master's degree. - First contact your undergraduate advisor and after determining your eligibility contact the SBA graduate business programs office in room 138 in Leslie C. Quick Jr. Center.
+- All foundation courses should be completed in the bachelor's degree program. - The GMAT must be taken before the completion of the bachelor's degree or waived with a cumulative undergraduate GPA of 3.3 or higher. - Two graduate courses can be taken to complete the bachelor's degree and be counted toward the master's degree. - To determine your eligibility, contact the SBA graduate business programs office in room 138 in Leslie C. Quick Jr. Center.